 - Important Rules and Policies: What You Need to Know

-The University catalog and schedule of classes for Winter 2023 is currently available.
+The schedule of classes will be available March 1, 2023.
 Be sure to review the schedule and the information below before registration opens.

 Q. How many credits can I plan to take each term?